RealisNetwork/bridge-realis/README.md

 ### Build

 The `make run` command will perform an initial build.
-Use the following command to build the node without launching it:
+Use the following command to build the bridge without launching it:

 ```sh